Chipping, Lancashire: Culture and amenities

-Chipping has its own local historical society.
+Chipping has its own local history society.
+Its archive, which contains Census Records, Graveyard Records, old documents, miscellaneous records and many old photographs of the local area, is available for private study, at St Mary’s Community Hall, Longridge Road, on the first Sunday of certain months and at other times by prior appointment.

 Chipping Agricultural Show is a local country show that was first held in 1920.
 The show celebrates all aspects of farming and rural life with classes for sheep, cattle, light horses, ponies and shire horses plus poultry, pigeon and egg sections.
 There are also competitions for cheeses, handicrafts, cakes and preserves, a large horticultural section plus children's, dog and baby sections.

 Originally held in 1998 and intended as a one-off fund raising event for a new Village Hall, Chipping Steam Fair has now become a firm fixture in the village calendar.
 The fair now regularly attracts around 20,000 visitors and upward of 500 exhibitors over the Spring Bank Holiday weekend each May.

 One mile to the west of the village is Bowland Forest Gliding Club, GB-0339, which is used by winch-launched gliders.

 The village has three public houses.
 The Sun is situated at the corner of Windy Street and Garstang Lane and The Tillotson's Arms is situated on Talbot Street.
 The Talbot Arms, also on Talbot Street, is currently closed for refurbishment.
 The Sun is reputed to be haunted by the ghost of scullery maid Lizzie Dean, who hung herself in the attic of the pub on 5 November 1835.
 She is buried at the entrance to the churchyard.
 Also in the locality is the Gibbon Bridge Hotel.

-The village's environmentally friendly public toilets have won the best in Lancashire award at the county's Best Kept Village competition every year since a renovation in 2009.
+The village's environmentally friendly public toilets won the best in Lancashire award at the county's Best Kept Village competition every year since a renovation in 2009 until 2014.